 Based on the information in this research and the 34 communities that were surveyed, the average base lease rate for co-locations on publicly owned infrastructure is approximately \$2,219.29/ month.
 The average annual escalator is approximately 3.42%.
-Under the proposed new policy, Orland Park's base lease rate will be \$1,280.71 more than that average in 2010.
-Orland Park's annual escalator will be .58% higher than that average for the first ten years and 1.58% higher every year thereafter.
+Under the proposed new policy, Orland Park's base lease rate will be \$780.71 more than that average in 2010.
+Orland Park's annual escalator will be .42% less than that average.